lykogelheide/CRC_Simulation_Thesis/README.md

 This repository contains the code, data-generating mechanisms, analysis scripts, and outcome for the simulation study conducted as part of the master's thesis titled:
 **"Comparing machine learning and statistical models in capture-recapture estimators: a simulation study on bias and precision"**
 Author: Luca Y. Kogelheide
-Supervisors: Dr. Joep Burger, Dr. Jonas Klingwort, Prof. Dr. Peter Lugtig
+Supervisors: Dr. Joep Burger (CBS), Dr. Jonas Klingwort (CBS), Prof. Dr. Peter Lugtig (UU)
-Faculty: Methodology and Statistics for the Behavioural, Biomedical and Social Sciences – Utrecht University
+Faculty: Methodology and Statistics for the Behavioural, Biomedical and Social Sciences – Utrecht University; in cooperating with Statistics Netherlands (CBS)
 Date: May 11, 2025
 Ethics Approval: FETC (File No. 24-2068)

 ## Repository Structure

 .
 |--- data/ # Scripts to simulate population and sample scenarios
 |--- analysis/ # Hyperparameter tuning, analysis, and visualization
 |--- output/ # Output of the simulations (plots, desciptives)